Who is this article for?

 After enabling Local Two-Factor Authentication for an organization, affected users are required to follow the steps below to set up their account the next time they sign in.
-(Future sign-ins only prompt users to obtain the verification code from the Google Authenticator mobile app.)
+(Future sign-ins only prompt users to obtain the verification code from their authenticator.)

 - Upon signing in to the Code42 console, the Set Up Two-Factor Authentication message appears.

-- Using the Google Authenticator mobile app, scan the QR code provided (see sample below).
+- Using your authenticator, scan the QR code provided (see sample below).

-- (Optional) If you plan to script automated API requests with this account and/or integrate with other TOTP applications, click View code for manual entry or API setup to display the shared secret.
-This is the only time the secret is displayed, so copy it from this message and save it.
+- (Optional) If you plan to script automated API requests with this account and/or integrate with other TOTP applications, copy the code from this message and save it.

-- In the Set Up Two-Factor Authentication message, enter the verification code displayed in the Google Authenticator mobile app.
+- In the Enter 6-digit verification code field, enter the verification code displayed in your authenticator.